 For clothes, Neziha goes to second-hand shops in search of fabrics to sew her dresses and niqabs, and spends around 15 dt per month.
 She carefully monitors her expenses, with one exception: " Socks have to be of good quality, so they cost more because I really hate having holes!"

-Here is an overview of her monthly income and expenses:
+A detailed overview of her monthly income and expenses:

 After quitting her job, Neziha hoped to be able to continue teaching at home, but given the current general crisis, this is difficult to implement.
 In order to meet her basic needs she had to sell her car for 3500 dt, almost half of its purchase price.
 For Neziha, this car symbolised independence and comfort.